 Milestone 1: Model

 In this first milestone, you'll develop the model of your spreadsheet.
-A model is the set of abstractions that represent the core data and tasks of an application.
+A model is the set of abstractions that represent the core structures of an application.
 Models are meant to be separate from any particular user interface, making them reusable and easy to test.
-In the case of your spreadsheet, your model is a set of abstractions representing a two-dimensional grid of cells and formulas and literal values that can go in the cells.
+In the case of your spreadsheet, your model is a set of abstractions representing a two-dimensional grid of cells and formulas and data that can go in the cells.

 Your spreadsheet will eventually have its own programming language for expressing formulas.
 Milestone 2 is about lexing, parsing, and translating that language into an executable form.
 This milestone doesn't touch on the language itself, but it does have you build the abstractions that your someday interpreter will use to build and evaluate abstract syntax trees.
 You'll design the interface for this grid in milestone 3—with hopefully no changes to the model.